-In the ninth century, in Constantinople, Michael, the young son of Empress Theodora was in need of a wife.
+In the ninth century, in Constantinople, Michael, the young son of Empress Theodora, was in need of a wife.
 (This is St. Theodora the restorer of icons, not St. Theodora the wife of Justinian.)
-Theodora sent her servants throughout her empire to find a maiden who was beautiful, virtuous, and noble to marry her son.
+Theodora sent her servants throughout her empire to find a maiden who was beautiful enough, virtuous enough, and noble enough to marry her son.
 Her servants found Irene.

 Irene was incomparably beautiful.
 She was virtuous.
 She came from a noble family.
 What more could an emperor want?
 Theodora’s servants and Irene’s family quickly negotiated the terms of the marriage.
 Irene accepted the offer, and soon everyone was on the road to Constantinople for a wedding.